DForant/dfd-cms/README.md

 ## 1. Executive Summary & Architecture

-This project establishes the backend for a portfolio website using a headless architecture.
+This project establishes the backend for my portfolio website using a headless architecture.
 The core principle is to use WordPress for content management only, while a separate, front-end application handles the presentation.

 ### Key Architectural Decisions: